iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

   Audit the project's immutable history to learn when datasets or models were approved, and why.

-- **GitOps**: Connect your data science projects with the Git-powered universe.
+- [**GitOps**](https://www.gitops.tech/): Connect your data science projects with the Git ecosystem.
 Git workflows open the door to advanced [CI/CD](/doc/use-cases/ci-cd-for-machine-learning) tools (like [CML](https://cml.dev)), specialized patterns such as [data registries](/doc/use-cases/data-registry), and other best practices.